-12.2.2 National Development Plan:

-This is the S.A.
+- 2. National Development Plan: This is the S.A.
 Government's plan to eliminate poverty and reduce inequality by 2030.
 The uMhlathuze Municipality has embarked on the preparation of a Municipal Economic Development Transformation Roadmap.
 Also, particular attention is being given to the upliftment and revitalization of the Township Economy.
-The roadmap has the following objectives:

-- o To guide the City of uMhlathuze on practical interventions and programmes - To embed the culture of business unusual across departments in order to stimulate inclusive growth in the City - o To implement a coherent plan that will achieve desired results progressively - o To remove red tape and business unfriendly processes - o To enforce paradigm shift and change management - o To improve strategic partnerships with key stakeholders - o To induce a culture of long term planning and investment the electricity line to RBCT to avoid future failure of electricity supply to this large export facility.
+The roadmap has the following objectives: - o To guide the City of uMhlathuze on practical interventions and programmes - To embed the culture of business unusual across departments in order to stimulate inclusive growth in the City - o To implement a coherent plan that will achieve desired results progressively

+- o To remove red tape and business unfriendly processes - o To enforce paradigm shift and change management - o To improve strategic partnerships with key stakeholders - o To induce a culture of long term planning and investment - 3.
+Strategic Integrated Projects (SIPs): Presidential Infrastructure Coordinating Commission.

+SIP 1 Unlocking the northern mineral belt with Primary Mineral Reserves with the Waterberg as the catalyst The rail capacity between Mpumalanga and Richards Bay is relevant in in this instance.
+The uMhlathuze Municipality has budgeted R100 million to spend on the electricity line to RBCT to avoid future failure of electricity supply to this large export facility.
 The Port expansion of Richards Bay is a permanent discussion item between the uMhlathuze Municipality and the Richards Bay Port (Transnet).
 SIP 2 Durban-Free State- Gauteng logistics and industrial corridor A logistics and industrial corridor is in place between Durban and Richards Bay.
 Issues relating to access to ports as well as the development of airport precincts are relevant in the context of uMhlathuze.
 SIP 6 Integrated municipal infrastructure project Although the uMhlathuze Municipality is not one of the 23 least resourced districts in the country, the principle of addressing maintenance backlogs and upgrades in water, electricity and sanitation bulk infrastructure applies to the uMhlathuze municipal area.
 Also, road maintenance is imperative to enhance service delivery.
 SIP 8 Green energy in support of the South African economy Numerous green economy initiatives are either being pursued or supported by the uMhlathuze Municipality in its area of jurisdiction.
 SIP 18 Water and sanitation infrastructure Universal backlog eradication in respect of water and sanitation.
 To achieve this, new infrastructure, rehabilitation as well as improved management of infrastructure is required.